Tips & Tricks

 • Brazilian Style: You can prepare picanha steak for a Brazilian style presentation by cutting it into thick slices of steak, about 2.5” each, and cut with the grain.
 Then, fold each cut in a ‘C’ shape (like a crescent moon or rainbow), and run them onto a metal skewer to prepare for grilling.

-Picanha steak is a versatile cut that can be cooked with a wide variety of techniques, each delivering a unique ‘wow’ factor.
+Picanha is a versatile cut that can be cooked with a wide variety of techniques, each delivering a unique ‘wow’ factor.

-The pros at Snake River Farms have put together some of our favorite recipes for Picanha steak to help get you started:
+The pros at Snake River Farms have put together some of our favorite recipes for Picanha to help get you started:

-Frequently Asked Questions About Picanha Steak
+Frequently Asked Questions About Picanha

 Where can I buy Picanha?